Healthy Homes Assessment Kotemaori

 Rental Property Home Assessments Kotemaori

-Property rental areas that are affected to the Healthy Homes Standards in Kotemaori include each:
+Rental property areas affected with the Healthy Homes Standards in Kotemaori include each:

 • Bathrooms